Luisa Piccarreta

 Luisa Piccarreta (23 April 1865-4 March 1947) was a Catholic mystic and member of the Third Order of Saint Dominic.
 Her writings and spirituality, for a time condemned by the Catholic Church, centered on union with the will of God.
-A cause for canonization was opened in 1994 but experienced delays due to perceived issues in her writings, and her cause was suspended in 2024.
+A cause for beatification was opened in 1994 but experienced delays due to perceived issues in her writings, and the canonical process was suspended in 2024 during a doctrinal review of her writings.

 Biography

 Luisa Piccarreta was born in the comune of Corato in the former Province of Bari, southern Italy, on 23 April 1865 to Vito Nicola and Rosa Tarantino Piccarreta.
 She received only a first grade education.
 From the age of sixteen she was bedridden.
 At the age of eighteen she joined the Third Order of Saint Dominic.
 Five years later, she stated she experienced a "mystical marriage" and felt a calling to "live in the Divine Will" and promote it.
 She stated that she received daily visions from Jesus.
 Piccarreta claimed that the unknown illness which assailed her was an "interior stigmata".
 Biographers have stated that she ate no food but the Eucharist for 60 years.

 She began writing diaries of her experiences in 1891 at the request of her spiritual director.
-The archbishop of Trani assigned a special confessor to her and set limits on her self-mortifications, including requiring her to eat at least once per day.
+The Archbishop of Trani assigned a special confessor to her and set limits on her self-mortifications, including requiring her to eat at least once per day.
 Her writings included claims that the universe was 6,000 years old and that Jesus' thousand-year reign was imminent.
 Her writings also claimed that Jesus said those who followed the spirituality of the Divine Will would "surpass all the other saints."
 After writing around 10,000 pages across 36 notebooks, Piccarreta ceased writing in 1938 at the order of her confessor; her three first books (L'Orologio della Passione, Nel Regno dellà Divina Volontà and La Regina del Cielo nel regno della Divina Volontà) had been added to the Index Librorum Prohibitorum by the Holy Office.
 Piccarreta died of pneumonia on 4 March 1947, at the age of 81.